bitcoin-dot-org/developer.bitcoin.org/devguide/p2p_network.rst

 Full peers may keep track of unconfirmed transactions which are eligible to be included in the next block.
 This is essential for miners who will actually mine some or all of those transactions, but it’s also useful for any peer who wants to keep track of unconfirmed transactions, such as peers serving unconfirmed transaction information to SPV clients.

 Because unconfirmed transactions have no permanent status in Bitcoin, Bitcoin Core stores them in non-persistent memory, calling them a memory pool or mempool.
 When a peer shuts down, its memory pool is lost except for any transactions stored by its wallet.
-This means that never-mined unconfirmed transactions tend to slowly disappear from the `network <../devguide/p2p_network.html>`__ as peers restart or as they purge some transactions to make room in memory for others.
+This means that never-mined unconfirmed transactions tend to slowly disappear from the |network| as peers restart or as they purge some transactions to make room in memory for others.

 Transactions which are mined into blocks that later become stale blocks may be added back into the memory pool.
 These re-added transactions may be re-removed from the pool almost immediately if the replacement blocks include them.
 This is the case in Bitcoin Core, which removes stale blocks from the chain one by one, starting with the tip (highest block).
 As each block is removed, its transactions are added back to the memory pool.
 After all of the stale blocks are removed, the replacement blocks are added to the chain one by one, ending with the new tip.
 As each block is added, any transactions it confirms are removed from the memory pool.